transcom/mymove-docs/docs/about/security/dod-certs.md

 ### CSR Config File

-The easiest way to do this with OpenSSL is to create a configuration file with the certificate details and feed that to the openssl command.
+The easiest way to do this with OpenSSL is to create a configuration file with the certificate details and feed that to the OpenSSL command.
 For example, here is the config file I made for the production my.move.mil CSR:

 ```ini
 [req]